mrjoshbear/after-sundown-2e/2-introduction/1-what-is-after-sundown.md

 Since you're going to be telling cooperative stories, you'll want some way to get diagrams across to the other players.
 This can be done with an erasable mat, or a dry erase board, or a pad of paper in the middle of a table.
 But it can also be done by sketching things on a computer, provided the screen is large enough for everyone to see.

 After Sundown can also be played over the Internet by players who each have a computer.
 You can roll real dice and report the results over Internet chat (text or video), or you can use various automatic dice rollers.
-You'll still want an equal number of players, but they need not be in the same city or even country as one another.
+You'll still want the same number of players, but they need not be in the same city or even country as one another.

 ## The Role of the MC
 _"Someone has to have the last word."_